roswell/ql-manager/README.md

 installations.
 It's a pretty flexible library, and as such, doesn't do certain things like installing those QL setups, but you can easily extend it to do that.

+ql-manager downloads the Quicklisp installer to a directory, then you can use it to install Quicklisp environments into subdirectories, and record those installs in a database.

 # Usage

 ```lisp